guardianproject/cacheword/README.md

 Runtime configuration options can be set via the preferences.

+Configurable options are:

+* Whether to show a persistent unlocked notification
+* Every aspect of the notification (title, message, icon, etc)
+* Timeout length after your app leaves the foreground

 ### SQLCipher Support

 If you use SQLCipher for encrypted database storage you should use CacheWord's